dominiksta/mvui/packages/docs/content/docs/components/07-lifecycle.md

 ## Basics

-The `render()` method of a component will be called *every time the component is mounted* to the DOM.
+The `render()` method of a component will be called *the first time the component is mounted* to the DOM.
 This is generally speaking a good place to declare component local state.
 There are cases where you might need to run code *after* the component is done rendering (code you write in the render method will run just *before* rendering) or when it is unmounted.
-For these situations, Mvui provides two lifecycle hooks:
+For these and other situations, Mvui provides two lifecycle hooks:

+- `this.onAdded(<callback>)` will run the callback on every mount (if its the first mount, it will run before rendering)
 - `this.onRemoved(<callback>)` will run the callback on unmount
 - `this.onRendered(<callback>)` will run the callback after the component is rendered.
-Recall that components in Mvui will only render once when mounted and subsequent state changes will only update the relevant DOM.
+Recall that components in Mvui will only render once when first mounted and subsequent state changes will only update the relevant DOM.

 {{<hint info>}}
-Callbacks added with `onRemoved` and `onRendered` will be **deleted on each new render** because you are expected to define them in the `render()` method.
+Callbacks added with `onRemoved`, `onRendered` and `onAdded` can be removed with the `removeLifecycleHook`.
+You won't have to do this very often since these callbacks should be cleaned up by garbage collection when the component in question is no longer referenced anywhere.
 {{</hint>}}

 {{<codeview output-height="150px">}}